Alaska Anchorage Seawolves men's ice hockey: History

-UAA began its ice hockey program in 1979, playing 8 of its 31 games against Division II Alaska–Fairbanks (winning all) before beginning a full D-II schedule the following season.
-The Seawolves rose quickly in the Division II ranks, narrowly missing out on the NCAA tournament in 1984 but promoted the team to Division I that summer when the entire D-II division collapsed.
+The Seawolves began their ice hockey program in 1979, playing 8 of its 31 games against Division II Alaska–Fairbanks, of which they won all of them, before beginning a full D-II schedule the following season.
+The Seawolves rose quickly in the Division II ranks, narrowly missing out on the NCAA tournament in 1984.
+The team was promoted to Division I that summer following the collapse of Division II hockey.

-Anchorage played as an independent for a year before being a founding member of the first west coast conference, the Great West Hockey Conference.
+Anchorage played as an Independent for a year before being a founding member of the first West Coast conference, the Great West Hockey Conference.
 The league was very short-lived, lasting only three seasons before the two non-Alaska schools dropped hockey entirely, but it did provide UAA with its first league title in 1987.
-The Seawolves were once again without a conference in 1988–89, but a year later they posted their first 20-win season at the D-I level and were selected to the NCAA Tournament.
+The Seawolves were once again without a conference.

-The Seawolves dropped both games to Lake Superior State but returned the following year after another 20-win campaign and this time they were able to win their first NCAA round, defeating the Boston College Eagles.
-1991–92 provided UAA with its best record, with the team going 27–8–1 and garnering a third consecutive NCAA berth (the last such for UAA as of 2019).
-After one more winning season the Seawolves joined the Western Collegiate Hockey Association.
+A year later in 1990, they posted their first 20-win season at the D-I level and were selected to the NCAA Tournament, where they would be swept by Lake Superior State.
+They returned to the national tournament the following year after another 20-win campaign.
+This time they were able to win their first NCAA playoff game, sweeping Boston College, before being swept themselves by Northern Michigan.
+The 1991–92 season provided UAA with its best record in program history, with the team going 27–8–1 and garnering a third consecutive NCAA berth, a 3–7 loss to Lake Superior State.
+This would mark the Seawolves most recent NCAA playoff berth.
+After one more winning season, the Seawolves joined the Western Collegiate Hockey Association.

 The stability of their new conference came as a double-edged sword, however, as the Seawolves would spend the next 20 years finishing with losing records.
-To make matters worse the team would lose both games in the opening round of the WCHA tournament most of the time and only twice could manage a First Round series win.
+To make matters worse, the team frequently lost both games in the opening round of the WCHA tournament, losing their first 20 consecutive WCHA playoff games.
+The 2003–04 season proved to be a surprising one, as despite finishing 8th in the WCHA, the Seawolves made it all the way to the WCHA semifinals.